 Am I too old to do a course?

 You’re never too old to enrol in a course with us.
 We have had many successful mature students.
-In fact, Beauty Therapy is a profession where maturity can be an advantage.
+In fact, Beauty Therapy, Hair and Makeup is a profession where maturity can be an advantage.
 We have students from 19 to over 60 – and a good mix of personalities too.
 People attracted to these courses love people and want to help them, which makes for a supportive learning environment.
 You’ll meet people from all walks of life with good balance of knowledge and experience in the classroom – we never stop learning!